jmjf/to4ft/docs/AssumptionsRecommendations.md

 ```

 Then you can `npx @redocly/cli build-docs api_spec.json -o api_spec.html` to get an HTML document that you can publish on a documentation route in non-production environments, or even in production if you wish.

+### Define headers in `components.parameters`

+Define headers in `components.parameters`, not `components.headers`.

+Redocly's lint complains about missing fields in `components.headers`.

+TBD if this is a real problem or something wrong in my test spec.